 What We Fund

-We fund organizations whose principal mission is arts and culture.
+Only organizations whose principal mission is arts and culture are eligible to receive core support.

-Three-year support for arts and cultural organizations that meet our criteria of artistic and organizational strength awarded in unrestricted funds so as to give grantees the flexibility to meet their unique needs.
+The Foundation awards three-year core support grants to arts and cultural organizations that meet our criteria of artistic and organizational strength.
+Grants are awarded in unrestricted funds so as to give grantees the flexibility to meet their unique needs.
 Funding may be used toward any purpose that advances the mission of the organization, as determined by the grantee organization.

-Organizations recommended for funding will have their grant amount determined by their budget and financial health, based on their most recent audit or financial review submitted with the Inquiry Form.
+Organizations recommended for core support funding will have their grant amount determined by their budget size and financial health, based on their most recent audit or financial review submitted with the pre-proposal.
+The recommended grant amount and grant term are determined during the pre-proposal review.
 In no case will William Penn's support be greater than 20% of an organization's annual operating budget, as determined by its most recent audit.

 The Foundation also wants to recognize those organizations demonstrating good financial health.
 Additional funding of 25% may be added to the annual grant amount when an organization has three or more months of liquid unrestricted net assets at the end of its last fiscal year AND surpluses that total no less than 5% of expenses for the last two fiscal years.

-The following chart outlines the budget range breakdown and corresponding grant sizes and potential added funding for financial health:
+The following chart outlines the budget range breakdown and corresponding annual grant sizes and potential added funding for financial health (in this round of funding, organizations must have a fiscal 2016 audit or financial review, and their Cultural Data Project (DataArts) profile must be up-to-date through fiscal 2016):

 |LOWER LIMIT BUDGET||ANNUAL BASE GRANT SIZE||ANNUAL FINANCIAL HEALTH BONUS ADDED TO BASE GRANT, WHEN APPLICABLE|

-In all cases, however, the ultimate grant award and the allocation of a financial health bonus is at the discretion of William Penn's internal review team.
-There may be cases in which an organization's particular circumstances call for a different amount or grant structure.
+In all cases, however, the ultimate grant award, grant term, and allocation of a financial health bonus are at the discretion of William Penn's internal review committee and determined during the pre-proposal review.
+There may be cases in which an organization's particular circumstances call for a different grant amount or grant structure.

 Business Model Transformation